 Avocado, broccoli, peas, asparagus, kiwi, green apples, spinach, beans etc. are all examples of green colored fruits and vegetable.
 Their color makes them rich in iron, Vit K, C, E, folate, and chlorophyll.
 Green foods promote healthy growth of baby's skin, eyes, and bones

 Mangoes, pumpkins, carrots, oranges, sweet corn, peaches, lemons, etc. are all orange and yellow colored.
 Their color is an indication that they are rich in Folate which is supper nutrient in pregnancy.
 It prevents neural tube defects in the unborn infant, while promoting brain and spinal cord growth.
 They are also a great source of vitamin A which is great for both mother's and the developing baby's lungs, kidneys, eyes, and bones ect.

-Beets, strawberry, red apples, pomegranates, cherries, watermelon, tomatoes eat. all have bright and beautiful red color.
+Beets, strawberry, red apples, pomegranates, cherries, watermelon, tomatoes, all have a beautiful red color.
 While they all individually are powerhouses of many vitamins, in general, red fruit and vegetables contain some phytochemical which help control high blood pressure and diabetes which can cause complications during pregnancy.
-Their properties also promote good health by fighting against many diseases.;
+Their properties also promote good health by fighting against many diseases.

 WHITE / BROWN